huevosabio/ai-town/ramon_readme.md

 - [2023-12-05 10:18:15] I am now going to implement eavesdropping dynamic, this has multiple parts
   - reqs:
     - when a player is too close to an agent that is in a conversation, the agent notices that the player eaves dropped [done]
-    - when an agent is too close to a player that is in a conversation, the messages that are stated during the conversation get stored as memories
+    - when an agent is too close to a player that is in a conversation, the messages that are stated during the conversation get stored as memories [done]
     - when an agent notices an eavesdropper, an exclamation mark pops in its head
     - when a human is within eavesdropping radius, he can read the conversation [done]
     - agents that are in a conversation get a list of characters that are within eavesdropping distance [done]